missing-user/missing-user.github.io/_portfolio/emilia-animation.md

 - "/images/emiliaanim_min.webp"

 ---
 Animation Portfolio for a Client.
-Has a cool 3D depth effect on the homepage, that uses a depth map and shaders.
+Has a cool 3D effect on the homepage, that uses a depth map and shaders.